tumelohq/documentation/Getting_Started/README.md

 ### Step 2

 The first time you access the API, the temporary password must be changed for a strong password set by you.
-A detailed explanation of this one-time process is given in the API reference guide [First time sign up](https://docs.tumelo.com/#section/Access/Authentication).
+A detailed explanation of this one-time process is given [Authentication](../Authentication/README.md) guide.

 Now you have set a strong password on your API user account you're ready to start making API requests!